ravn/jscheme-1998/README.md

 Updated to latest dependencies to silence dependabot.
-Due to the deprecation of older Java versions in `javac` (see <https://openjdk.org/jeps/182>) the sources require Java 8 to keep targeting Java 6.
+Due to the deprecation of older Java versions in `javac` (see <https://openjdk.org/jeps/182>) the sources require Java 8 or 11 to keep targeting Java 6.
+This is being enforced in the POM.
+The Github Actions scripts use Java 11.

+And my experiments back then with scripting using embedded JScheme unfortunately turned out to be too complex for our needs.
+The configuration bit were done using dependency injection (using Dagger2 due to reflection being very slow on the AS/400 Classic JVM) along with properties.
+I see why having configuration code being executed at actual runtime has benefits, but having a full language makes it too tempting to do more than absolutely necessary.
+Properties - perhaps combined with a very simple IF-THEN-ELSE mechanism - solves most of the problems I've actually seen in the wild.
+You can typically always go back and put the needed logic in the application itself.

-And my experiments back then with scripting using embedded JScheme turned out to be too complex for our needs.
-The configuration bit were done using dependency injection (using Dagger2 due to reflection being slow on the AS/400 Classic JVM) along with properties.
-Also were I to repeat the exercise today I would have a close look at having the main code with configuration in a source file which was then run as described in <https://openjdk.org/jeps/330> (Java 11+).
+Also were I to repeat the exercise today I would have a very close look at having the main code with configuration in a source file which was then run as described in <https://openjdk.org/jeps/330> (Java 11+).

-/ravn 2022-09-25
+/ravn 2022-10-01